 Information from the device may be very valuable in establishing that the trucker did something careless to cause the accident.

-No fault benefits typically available from the TAC for a Victorian truck accident include:
+No fault benefits available from the TAC for a Victorian motor vehicle accident could include the following:

 Additional compensation may be available through a common law claim with the TAC if the injuries satisfy the legal definition of “serious.”
 Common law claims require a showing of fault on the part of another party and may result in significantly broader compensation than what is available in a no fault claim.
 This includes: